DenKems/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Even More Pointers, Arrays and Strings
 * Function that fills memory with a constant byte
 * Function that copies memory area
+* Function that gets the length of a prefix substring
 *